RC Fuel Injection, the global leader in electronic fuel injectors for high- performance

 Vette Magazine, the top monthly publication read by Corvette enthusiasts,

-recently built a 1995 ZR-1 project vehicle, billed as the ultimate street-legal,
+built a 1995 ZR-1 project vehicle, billed as the ultimate street-legal,

 Compact Car, Turbo, Street Racer, Super Ford and Super Street have